High-Probability Convergence Guarantees of Decentralized SGD: Proof Outlines and Discussion

-\textit{Discussion.} Results of Theorems \ref{thm:main-non-cvx} and \ref{thm:main-dsgd-str-cvx} are strong, demonstrating that \dsgd converges in the HP sense under the same conditions on the cost function as in the MSE sense, while retaining order-optimal rates and linear speed-up in the number of users.
-Compared to works studying HP convergence of centralized \sgd, e.g., \cite{pmlr-v99-harvey19a,pmlr-v206-bajovic23a,nguyen2023high,liu2024revisiting}, we make several contributions.
+\textit{Comparison with centralized works.} Compared to works studying HP convergence of centralized \sgd, e.g., \cite{harvey2019tight,pmlr-v206-bajovic23a,liu2023high,liu2024revisiting}, we make several contributions.
 First, we face the challenge of controlling the MGF of the consensus gap, stemming from the decentralized nature of the algorithm.
-To that end, we provide Lemma \ref{lm:consensus-bound} for non-convex costs, relying on the bounded heterogeneity condition, and the improved Lemma \ref{lm:consensus-str-cvx} for strongly convex costs, which removes the bounded heterogeneity condition.
-Next, we provide Lemma \ref{lm:noise-properties}, which shows the variance reduction benefits of decentralized methods in the HP sense, which is of independent interest for HP studies of decentralized methods.
-To ensure linear speed-up in the number of users is achieved for strongly convex costs, we establish Lemma \ref{lm:mgf-bound-str-cvx}, which gives a more fine-grained result on the MGF \cite{pmlr-v99-harvey19a,pmlr-v206-bajovic23a,liu2024revisiting}, facilitating higher-order terms in the final bound, and is of independent interest.
-Moreover, to be able to utilize Lemma \ref{lm:mgf-bound-str-cvx}, a careful analysis of the MGF is needed, in order to simultaneously balance the effects of optimality and consensus gaps (recall that \eqref{eq:proof-sketch-str-cvx}, which is used to bound the MGF of $F^{t+1}$, consists of both optimality and consensus gaps), while also ensuring that the ``almost decreasing'' property is maintained.
+To that end, we provide Lemma \ref{lm:consensus-bound} for non-convex, as well as the improved Lemma \ref{lm:consensus-str-cvx} for strongly convex costs, which removes the bounded heterogeneity condition \textbf{(A5)}.
+Next, we establish Lemma \ref{lm:noise-properties}, which shows the variance reduction benefits of decentralized methods in the HP sense and is of independent interest when studying HP guarantees in decentralized settings.
+Finally, we provide a novel result on the MGF of the optimality gap of strongly convex costs (more broadly, ``almost decreasing'' processes), in the form of Lemma \ref{lm:mgf-bound-str-cvx}.
+This result provides a tighter control on the MGF compared to state-of-the-art bounds in \cite{harvey2019tight,pmlr-v206-bajovic23a,liu2024revisiting} and is, in addition to Lemma \ref{lm:noise-properties}, paramount to ensuring linear speed-up is achieved for strongly convex costs.
+In particular, following the same approach as in \cite{harvey2019tight,pmlr-v206-bajovic23a}, one can show that the MGF of the quantity of interest is uniformly bounded, i.e., that for some $B > 0$ and all $t \geq 1$ and $\nu \in (0,B]$ where $F^t = n(t+t_0)\big(f(\oxt) - f^\star\big)$.
+Using \eqref{eq:harvey-mgf} and Markov's inequality, setting $\nu = B$, one can show that losing the linear speed-up, as $B = \bigO(1/n)$, which we show in Appendix \ref{sup:lin-speed-up}.
+On the other hand, Lemma \ref{lm:mgf-bound-str-cvx} provides a much sharper bound on the MGF, ensuring that linear speed-up is achieved.
+Similar observations hold with respect to \cite{liu2024revisiting}, see Appendix \ref{sup:lin-speed-up} for details.